MchainNetwork/mchain-docs/docs/learn/mar-erc20/uniswap/add-liquidity.md

 ## Prerequisites
 Before adding liquidity, ensure you have:
-1. **A Digital Wallet**: Set up a wallet compatible with Ethereum, like MetaMask.
+1. **A Digital Wallet**: Set up a wallet compatible with Ethereum, like Metamask.
 2. **Holdings in MAR and ETH**: You need both tokens in your wallet, in a ratio based on the current pool price.
 3. **Enough ETH for Transaction Fees**: Gas fees can fluctuate, so have extra ETH available.